Administrative Agent – Finance

 - entitlement to full rights as a citizen;

-- no obligations imposed by national laws concerning military service;
+- to have fulfilled any obligations imposed by the applicable national laws concerning military service, and

-- medically certified fitness to perform duties linked to the post .
+- to be physically fit to perform duties linked to the post.

 - at least three years professional experience following the award of a diploma;